The Connection Between Gut Health and Sleep Quality}

 Telling your body it's time to slow down and prepare for sleep can help you fall asleep easier and sleep more restfully.

-The blue lights from devices is an artificial light that mimics daylight.
+The blue light from devices is an artificial light that mimics daylight.
 Just like daylight, it can make you feel more alert - the opposite of what you need before bed.

 Blue light suppresses your melatonin levels, the hormone needed to help your body fall asleep.
 The light from the screen will tell your brain that it's still daytime and won't produce the hormones necessary to help you fall asleep.